Transgender parents conceiving children

 Parents who are transgender, non-binary or gender diverse conceive children in a range of different ways.
 You may be able to conceive without medical intervention if one partner can carry a pregnancy and the other can provide sperm.
 Alternatively you may be conceiving with the help of an egg, sperm or embryo donor and/or a surrogate.

 This guide steers you through what you need to know about UK law.
+You can also read our page Latest Updates on Transgender Family Building for more information.

 Legal rights in relation to stored gametes and embryos

 You may have stored eggs, sperm or embryos to preserve your fertility during a gender affirmation medical process.
 UK law and the rules set by the Human Fertilisation and Embryology Authority dictate the framework for gametes and embryos stored in the UK, including requirements as to consent and the period for which they can be stored.
-Find out more about the law on stored eggs, sperm and embryos.

 How does UK law work if I am a trans parent who gives birth?